ebnnl/Puppet_VRParkour/README.md

 # VR-puppet-parkour
 IGD301 - Human-Computer Interaction for Mixed Reality project

-This project consisted in designing, implementing and evaluating a locomotion technique.
+This project consisted in designing, implementing and evaluating a VR locomotion technique.
 You can find code explanation and some demo video here :

 https://ebnnl.github.io/posts/puppet-locomotion/